matthew-brett/dyneweb/research/cv.rst

 My experience of programming allowed me to develop new methods.
-I co-wrote a paper with one of the main SPM authors on methods of warping damaged brains to standard brain templates (Brett et al 2001) (428 citations).
+I co-wrote a paper with one of the main SPM authors on methods of warping damaged brains to standard brain templates (Brett et al 2001) (480 citations).
 In 2001 I gave my first full neuroimaging course, giving nine hours of lectures and 5 hours of practical teaching.
-With Ingrid Johnsrude and Adrian Owen, I wrote a review on ways of identifying location of brain activation, cited 780 times.
-Later I published a paper with Tom Nichols, Jesper Anderson and others on an incorrect statistical procedure for so-called "conjunction analysis" in SPM (Nichols et al 2005) (877 citations).
-I contributed to the standard reference paper on reporting guidelines for functional MRI (Poldrack et al 2008) and co-authored a paper with Rebecca Saxe and Nancy Kanwisher on the region of interest technique for analysing FMRI data (Saxe et al 2006).
+With Ingrid Johnsrude and Adrian Owen, I wrote a review on ways of identifying location of brain activation, cited 856 times.
+Later I published a paper with Tom Nichols, Jesper Anderson and others on an incorrect statistical procedure for so-called "conjunction analysis" in SPM (Nichols et al 2005) (1007 citations).
+I am one of six authors of the standard reference paper on reporting guidelines for functional MRI (Poldrack et al 2008) (and co-authored a paper with Rebecca Saxe and Nancy Kanwisher on the region of interest technique for analysing FMRI data (Saxe et al 2006).

 With Eleftherios Garyfallidis and Ian Nimmo-Smith, I became increasingly interested in diffusion imaging (Garyfallidis et al 2010, 2012).
 Our